Ace-s-Barbershop/Ace-Barbershop-Website-Tests/README.md

     C:\Users\user\Desktop\Ace-Barbershop-Website-Tests>pip3 install packaging==21.3
     ```
-7. To run any test file, file path should be:
+7. To run any test file in the directory, file path should be:
     ```
     C:\Users\user\Desktop\Ace-Barbershop-Website-Tests>Python <Python Test File Name>
     ```